-Here are a number of topics and questions you can focus on throughout your interviews to better evaluate if your prospective boss would be the best fit for you:
+Here are a number of topics and questions you can focus on throughout your interviews to better evaluate if your prospective manager would be the best fit for you:

-It’s no secret that company culture is often a major factor in a candidate’s willingness to work for a particular employer.
+It’s no secret that company culture can make or break your decision to accept an offer.
 As a result, learning about the company culture through the eyes of your prospective manager is one way to get a feel for whether or not your personalities would mesh well together.
 Ask:

 - How would you describe your company culture in a few words?